- Andrea Gazzarini

 Apache Solr: Loading Data at Startup

-SolrEventListener is an interface which defines a set of callbacks on several lifecycle events:
+SolrEventListener is an interface that defines a set of callbacks on several lifecycle events:

 For this example, I’m not interested in the two first callbacks because the corresponding invocations will happen, as their name suggests, after hard and soft commit events.